BitcoinDesign/Guide/guide/getting-started/why-bitcoin-is-unique.md

 # Why Bitcoin is unique

 The Internet lets people anywhere instantly exchange ideas and information with people everywhere.
-Bitcoin takes this further by giving everyone a baked in method for storing and transferring value online.
+Bitcoin takes this further by giving everyone a built-in method for storing and transferring value online.

 ## It's money, but digital